BestReviews is reader-supported and may earn an affiliate commission. Details

 Features 174 pieces.
 Affordable.
 Build your choice of a tyrannosaurus, triceratops, or pterodactyl.
 Simple instructions for all 3 dinosaurs.
 Vibrantly colored.
 Flexible figures.

 You’ll have to fully disassemble your dinosaur if you want to build another.

-This complex LEGO set is best for ages 9 and up.
+This challenging LEGO set is designed for ages 10 and up.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Ever since Legos burst onto the scene in the U.S. in the 1960s, it’s been a hugely popular brand of children's toy.

 The brightly colored building blocks certainly have a number of adult enthusiasts, too.
 If you’ve shopped around at all, you’ve likely noticed that there are a huge range of Lego sets available.
 You can build everything from Disney princess castles or the Death Star to whatever your imagination can envision.
 With the wide variety of themes and sets available, it can be difficult to choose the right one.
 Making the right choice depends on the builder’s interests, age, and experience with Legos.